Javi Pérez (footballer, born 1995)

-Javier "Javi" Pérez Mateo (born 14 August 1995) is a Spanish footballer who plays for UD Ibiza as a central midfielder.
+Javier "Javi" Pérez Mateo (born 14 August 1995) is a Spanish footballer who plays as a central midfielder for Primera Federación club Tenerife.

 Club career

 Born in Cabanillas del Campo, Guadalajara, Castile-La Mancha, Pérez was a CD Guadalajara youth graduate.
 After making his senior debut with the reserves, he made his first team debut on 8 December 2013, coming on as a late substitute for Álvaro Zazo in a 4–0 Segunda División B home routing of CP Cacereño.

 On 11 July 2014, Pérez extended his contract until 2017.
 He was an ever-present figure during the season, as his side missed out promotion in the play-offs.

 On 15 July 2015, Pérez signed a three-year contract with UD Almería, being initially assigned to the B-team also in the third level.
 On 31 August 2017 he moved to another reserve team, Real Valladolid B in the same division.

 On 6 June 2018, Pérez renewed his contract with Valladolid until 2019.
 The following day, he made his first team debut by coming on as a late substitute for Anuar Tuhami in a 3–1 home win against Sporting de Gijón, in the Segunda División play-offs.

 On 10 August 2019, Pérez signed for UD Ibiza still in division three, and was a regular starter as his side achieved a first-ever promotion to the second level in 2021.
 He terminated his contract with the club on 29 August 2022, and joined Burgos CF in the second level the following day.

+After struggling with injuries which kept him out for the entire 2022–23 season, Pérez terminated his link with the Blanquinegros on 16 August 2023.
+On 18 November, he signed for AD Alcorcón after a trial period.

+On 31 July 2024, after suffering relegation with Alkor, Pérez agreed to a one-year deal with SD Huesca also in division two.